Budgeting 3.0: New Technology? Don’t sleepwalk into recreating the same old process – it’s time to create a new one!

 Budgeting is budgeting, right?
 A critical component of managing business performance, but invariably one where everyone breathes a sigh of relief once complete.
 “Phew!
 That’s that done for another year!
 OK, well, maybe for another nine months as it takes three months to complete it each time.”
-It’s a process which is annual, homogenous across the organisation, time-consuming and dare I say, a distraction from the day job.
+It’s a process which is annual, homogenous across the organization, time-consuming and dare I say, a distraction from the day job.

 But is there really much that can or should be done to revitalise the process?
-Organisations already have a range of different methods they can deploy to make it work for them.
+Organizations already have a range of different methods they can deploy to make it work for them.
 They can choose zero-based or incremental, top-down or bottom-up and maybe even throw in some drivers.

 Now, I’m not here to debate the relative merits of these concepts.
 In fact part of my take on the subject is that these methods all invariably manifest themselves in the same type of process anyway.
 Instead, I’m curious about whether people are really making the most of the technology they have at their disposal.
 This is all prompted by the number of times I’ve seen people sleep-walking into recreating an old process in a new tool, under the illusion that it will all suddenly come good.

 If you’re going to rethink elements of the process, then a good place to start is with clarity on what that process needs to achieve.
-Ultimately it is there to set the baseline on which resources the organisation wants to deploy over the near future, who has responsibility for these resources and what the organisation hopes to achieve with them.
+Ultimately it is there to set the baseline on which resources the organization wants to deploy over the near future, who has responsibility for these resources and what the organization hopes to achieve with them.
 With that in mind, here are a couple of good process characteristics:

 - Robust: Not the most exciting of characteristics, but vital that the process delivers a result which is robust, comprehensive and trusted.